Cabinetry: Cabinetry found in the kitchen

 Cabinetry, fundamental usage, ergonomics, and construction of cabinetry found in the kitchen varies geographically.
 In the United States, cabinetry in the kitchen typically consists of upper, or wall cabinets, and base cabinets.

 Regarding cabinets produced by cabinet manufacturers, base cabinets are sized at a standard 24" deep, front to back, and wall cabinets are typically constructed at a depth of 12" front to back.
 Standard height of a base cabinet is amongst manufactures is 34.5".
-According to design guidelines of the National Kitchen & Bath Association, known as the NKBA, the height from the counter top surface to the bottom of the upper cabinets should be no less than 15" in clearance.
+According to design guidelines of the National Kitchen & Bath Association (NKBA), the height from the counter top surface to the bottom of the upper cabinets should be no less than 15" in clearance.
 Wall cabinets are manufactured in a variety of heights based on the storage needs and allowable height within the specific kitchen.
 Common overall heights for wall cabinets are 30", 36" and 42".
 30" and 36" is often used with North American ceiling heights of 8' or less.
 42" heights are often used with 9' ceilings.
 These options are typically design based.

 Cabinet widths for base cabinets normally start at 9", and can be as large as 45".
 Wall cabinets will typically start at a width of 12", and be as large as 42".
 Sizing increments for both wall and base cabinets are a standard of 3".